pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg09/README.md

 The [dial sequence](files/dial.mp3) was stored in mp3 format inside the application apk so you could simple unzip the apk archive to grab it.

-It uses the [Dual-Tone Multi-Frequency Signaling](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) (DTMF) as shown on the following spectrogram from Audacity.
+It used the [Dual-Tone Multi-Frequency Signaling](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) (DTMF) as shown on the following spectrogram from Audacity.

 ![spectrogram.png](files/spectrogram.png "spectrogram.png")